Samsung/tizen-docs/docs/application/web/guides/connectivity/download.md

 # Content Downloads

-## Dependencies

-- Tizen 2.4 and Higher for Mobile
-- Tizen 2.3.1 and Higher for Wearable
-- Tizen 3.0 and Higher for TV

 You can download files from the Internet and monitor the progress and status of ongoing downloads.

 The Download API is mandatory for the Tizen mobile profile, but optional for wearable and TV profiles.
 This means that it is supported on all mobile devices, but may not be supported on all wearable and TV devices.
 The Download API is supported on all Tizen Emulators.

 The main features of the Download API include:

 - Managing downloads

-  You can [start, pause, resume, and cancel a download](./connectivity/download-w.md#manage) of content using the `DownloadManager` interface (in [mobile](../../../../org.tizen.web.apireference/html/device_api/mobile/tizen/download.html#DownloadManager), [wearable](../../../../org.tizen.web.apireference/html/device_api/wearable/tizen/download.html#DownloadManager), and [TV](../../../../org.tizen.web.apireference/html/device_api/tv/tizen/download.html#DownloadManager) applications).
+  You can [start, pause, resume, and cancel a download](#managing-downloads) of content using the `DownloadManager` interface (in [mobile](../../../../org.tizen.web.apireference/html/device_api/mobile/tizen/download.html#DownloadManager), [wearable](../../../../org.tizen.web.apireference/html/device_api/wearable/tizen/download.html#DownloadManager), and [TV](../../../../org.tizen.web.apireference/html/device_api/tv/tizen/download.html#DownloadManager) applications).

 - Checking the download state and information

-  You can [access the current download state and retrieve the download information](./connectivity/download-w.md#check) using the `DownloadManager` interface.
+  You can [access the current download state and retrieve the download information](#checking-the-download-state-and-information) using the `DownloadManager` interface.
 The states are defined in the `DownloadState` enumerator (in [mobile](../../../../org.tizen.web.apireference/html/device_api/mobile/tizen/download.html#DownloadState), [wearable](../../../../org.tizen.web.apireference/html/device_api/wearable/tizen/download.html#DownloadState), and [TV](../../../../org.tizen.web.apireference/html/device_api/tv/tizen/download.html#DownloadState) applications).

 ## Prerequisites